myzxcg/RealBlindingEDR/README.md

 If you want to understand the implementation principle, you can refer to the analysis article: [AV/EDR 完全致盲 - 清除6大内核回调实现（Chinese）](https://mp.weixin.qq.com/s/ZMTjDMMdQoOczxzZ7OAGtA)

+For immediate utilization, this update is released:

+**Supports blinding/permanent shutdown: 360 Security Guard, 360 Enterprise Edition, Tianqing V10, Tencent Computer Manager, Tinder/Tinder Enterprise Edition, Kaspersky Enterprise Edition, AsiaInfo EDR, Windows Defender.**

+**Note:** If you have other EDR products that need to be blinded, you can send me the installation package and I will implement it according to the situation.

 **Currently tested on 64-bit Windows 7/10/11 and Windows Server 2008R2/2012R2/2016/2019/2022.
 If you find a problem in a certain version, you can report it through issue and I will adapt it.**